goldfishlaser/blog/_posts/2025-05-06-hello-world.md

 * Expanding my technical knowledge - from software documentation to security, DevOps, cloud, and networking
 * Building and refining my portfolio - exporing new ideas for my web site and blog content
 * Self-hosting experiments - media servers, infrastructure tweaks, and more
-* Contributing to open-source - Supporting projects like BusKill, Tetra Bio Limited, and Open Source Ecology.
+* Contributing to open-source - Supporting projects like BusKill, Tetra Bio Distributed, and Open Source Ecology.

 Topics I'd like to cover soon include:
 I plan to cover: